WICG/attribution-reporting-api/attribution_scopes.md

 }
 ```

 The API automatically performs attribution between any sources that have `attribution_scopes` that are not disjoint with the trigger `attribution_scopes`.
-Any sources that do not have an `attribution_scopes` that matches at least one of the trigger registration `attribution_scopes` are deleted (assuming the source that is chosen passes the top-level context filter checks; if it does not then no sources are deleted).
+Any sources that do not have an `attribution_scopes` that matches at least one of the trigger registration `attribution_scopes` are deleted (assuming the source that is chosen passes the top-level filter check; if it does not then no sources are deleted).
 In this example, the API caller would receive an attribution report attributing the trigger registration to advertiser1’s second source registration.

 ### Example 2: multiple attribution scope values per source and trigger